aakashlpin/kha-ching/README.md

    - Activate your database and name it `signalx`
    - Copy the `Endpoint` and `User Password` fields to construct the following Redis URL - `redis://:{User Password}@{Endpoint}`.
 Keep this handy. (remove the curly braces)

-_Update - Redislabs Free tier drops connections very often.
-Recommend upgrading to a paid tier for seamless experience._
+_Update - Redislabs free tier drops connections very often.
+Recommend upgrading to a paid tier for a seamless trading experience._

 ## 1-click Installation